decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-3.md

 ### 7.1 What is Swarm Intelligence?

-**Swarm Intelligence (SI)** is the collective behavior of decentralized, self-organized systems.
-It emerges from simple interactions between agents following simple rules.
+**Swarm Intelligence (SI)** is the collective behavior that emerges from decentralized, self-organized systems composed of multiple agents.
+It is inspired by the social behavior of insects and animals such as ants, bees, birds, and fish.

-> **"Swarm Intelligence is the collective behavior of decentralized, self-organized systems, natural or artificial."**
+In swarm systems, simple agents following simple rules interact locally with each other and their environment, leading to the emergence of intelligent global behavior without any centralized control.
+This collective intelligence is often more powerful than the sum of individual capabilities.

 ### 7.2 Why Swarm Intelligence?